ElNaboulsi/ISO-27001-2022-SoA-template/README.md

 This repository contains a comprehensive, educational template for creating a Statement of Applicability (SoA) aligned with the ISO/IEC 27001:2022 standard for information security management.

-This resource is designed to help information security professionals, auditors, and students streamline their transition to the new standard or implement an ISMS from scratch.
+This template was developed as part of the official ISO 27001:2022 transition project at **Capital Outsourcing** and is shared with their permission to benefit the broader information security community.

 ---